-Each state will have differing parameters for this, but overall, a power of attorney is a written document by an adult that allows financial, legal and property matters to be handled by another loved one.
-When this happens, the affected senior will become what is called the “principal” and the caregiver or loved one will become the “attorney-in-fact” or “agent.”
+Each state will have different parameters, but overall, a power of attorney is a written document that allows financial, legal, and property matters to be handled by someone they trust.
+When this happens, the affected senior will become what is called the “principal,” and the caregiver or loved one will become the “attorney-in-fact” or “agent.”

-Based on your parent’s wishes, an agent can handle almost all of your mother’s financial or legal concerns, or make decisions about one or several issues in particular.
-For example, if your parent wanted to deem you with “health care power of attorney” rights, you would only be responsible for your mother’s medical decisions moving forward.
-However, your mother can also write a power of attorney that can leave you solely responsible for her health, financial and property details.
-This is why it is very important for seniors and their caregivers to have their lawyer present for events like this so that everything is laid out and explained in a simple fashion from the beginning.
+Based on your loved one’s wishes, an agent can handle all their financial or legal concerns or make decisions about one or several issues.
+For example, if your loved one wanted to deem you with “health care power of attorney” rights, you would only be handling their medical decisions moving forward.
+However, your loved one can also write a power of attorney that can leave you solely responsible for their health, financials, and property details.
+Therefore, the senior and their agent should have a lawyer present when deciding these details so that everything is laid out clearly and explained thoroughly from the beginning.

-According to the National Caregivers Library, once the power of attorney document is signed, the agent is then responsible for record keeping and any financial transactions your mother can make that she has already signed over as a principal.
-You and your mother can also speak with a lawyer during the signing about what kinds of financial, health and legal decisions your mother is allowed to make for herself further down the line.
+According to the National Caregivers Library, once the power of attorney document is signed, the agent is then responsible for the record-keeping of any financial transactions on behalf of the principal.
+Your loved one and their agent can also speak with a lawyer during the signing about what kinds of financial, health, and legal decisions your elderly loved one can make for themselves further down the line.
 These can include:

 - Guardian recommendations

 - The consent to give, stop or withhold health care treatments